brianmhess/expensivest/README.md

-dse/user?user={user}                      | Prints all expenses for "user" dse/user_trip?user={user}&trip={trip}     | Prints all expenses for "user" for "trip" dse/category?category={category}          | Prints all expenses for "category" dse/category/like?category={category}     | Prints all expenses for category like "category" dse/category/starting?category={category} | Prints all expenses for category starting with "category" dse/amount/gt?amount={amount}             | Prints all expenses for amount greater than "amount" dse/add                                   | Adds expense based on POSTed data dse/delete                                | Deletes expense based on POSTed data
+dse/user?user={user}                      | Prints all expenses for "user" dse/user_trip?user={user}&trip={trip}     | Prints all expenses for "user" for "trip" dse/category?category={category}          | Prints all expenses for "category" dse/amount/gt?amount={amount}             | Prints all expenses for amount greater than "amount" dse/add                                   | Adds expense based on POSTed data dse/delete                                | Deletes expense based on POSTed data